PHL111: Valid Reasoning

 unanswered: "I missed class today, can you tell me everything you

 said?"
-"I don't have the book, can you type up the problems and email
+"I can't find the web site, can you type up the problems and email

 them to me?"
 "I know you don't accept the written homeworks by email,